Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Vladimir Buljak has completed his PhD in 2009 at Politecnico di Milano.
-Upon completing PhD he spent additional two years as post-doc within the same institution up to 2011.
-After that he moved to the University of Belgrade, Mechanical engineering faculty where he obtained assistant professor position at the Department of Strength of materials.
-From 2016. he holds associate professor position at the same institution.
-Since 2015 till present day he is professor in charge as visiting professor for the course "Theory of plasticity" at Politecnico di Milano.
-He was visiting scientist at University of Trento in 2014, and German Federal institute for materials research and testing - BAM at Berlin in 2016.
-He was scientist in charge for University of Belgrade for European FP7-INT project CERMAT2, dealing with advanced ceramic materials.
-He published more than 20 papers in reputed journals and one book.
+Vladimir Buljak has completed his PhD in 2009 at the Politecnico di Milano where he spent additional two years as a post-doctoral fellow.
+He was then appointed as an assistant professor in the Department of Strength of materials of the Faculty of Mechanical Engineering at the University of Belgrade.
+He is currently an associate professor in the same department and a visiting professor for the unit of study "Theory of plasticity" at the Politecnico di Milano.
+He was visiting scientist at the University of Trento in 2014, and at the German Federal institute for materials research and testing - BAM in Berlin in 2016.
+He was scientist in charge for the University of Belgrade for the European FP7-INT project CERMAT2, dealing with advanced ceramic materials, and for the ongoing project Horizon 2020 REFRACURE2.

-Gianluca Ranzi is a Professor and Director of the Centre for Advanced Structural Engineering at the University of Sydney.
+Gianluca Ranzi is a professor in the School of Civil Engineering and director of the Centre for Advanced Structural Engineering at The University of Sydney.
 His research interests range from the field of structural engineering to architectural science, building-to-grid integration and heritage conservation.

-Professor and Director, Centre for Advanced Structural Engineering, University of Sydney
+Professor and Director, Centre for Advanced Structural Engineering, School of Civil Engineering, The University of Sydney, NSW, Australia

 Elsevier.com visitor survey